 Website and liner notes by Benefit Street, with contributions from Paul Payton, Rob Carlson, Dave Roberts, Josh Barrett, Maddie Sifantus, Bill Bird, Tim Jackson, Carl Armstrong and Mike Parker.

 DEDICATED TO JIM ISRAELOFF (RIP), our manager and benefactor, for doing his best with and for us, and believing in us from beginning to end.

-All digital transfers, except tracks 3, 4, 17 and 19, were laboriously made from 39-to-42-year-old analog tapes and vinyl records of varying generations and quality by Dave Sica of Sica Productions, Parsippany, NJ http://www.sicaproductions.com who managed to get much more out of them that we ever thought possible!
-Mastering was by Brian Csencsits of Supreme Sound, W. Paterson, NJ http://www.supremesoundstudio.com .
-No master tapes could be located; what you hear was rescued by these engineers from less-than-optimum dubs and vinyl.
+All digital transfers, except tracks 3, 4, 17 and 19, were laboriously made from 39-to-42-year-old analog tapes and vinyl records of varying generations and quality by the talented and generous Dave Sica of Sica Productions, Parsippany, NJ http://www.sicaproductions.com who managed to get much more out of them that we ever thought possible!
+Mastering was by Brian Csencsits of Supreme Sound, W. Paterson, NJ http://www.supremesoundstudio.com.
+No master tapes could be located; all audio was rescued by these engineers from less-than-optimum dubs and vinyl.
 The distortion on the Bovi 45 (tracks 3 and 4) is on every copy of the record; it sounds as though someone went a bit nuts compressing the signal at the pressing plant!

 Original Benefit Street Posters by James Beach Brennan: http://www.jbrennan.com/